The Love, Happiness & Success Podcast with Dr. Lisa Marie Bobby

 Unhealthy Relationships: All couples go through a rocky period in their relationship.
 They may grow distant from each other and encounter problems that seem to be impossible to overcome.
 It is agonizing to decide whether or not to save a relationship because we never know the possibilities.
 How will we know when our relationship is worth saving?

-In this episode, marriage and family therapist Brittany S., will touch on healthy versus unhealthy relationships.
+In this episode, marriage and family therapist and life coach Brittany S. will touch on healthy versus unhealthy relationships.
 We talk about what a normal distressed relationship looks like and how to deal with it.
 You will also discover the different markers of an unhealthy relationship.
 Knowing the difference between the two will help make the big decision whether to save your relationship or knowing when it’s time to let go.

 Tune in to the podcast to learn more about the role of attunement, responsiveness, and vulnerability in cultivating an ideal, healthy, and loving relationship!